alcruzr/EchoLink/README.md

 * GPS: Adafruit Industries ULTIMATE GPS MODULE PA1616D-66 (integrated antenna)

 # Firmware
 The Echolink uses the Meshtastic open source firmware.
+The custom variant used for the EchoLink and its hardware is provided.
+The latest Meshtastic firmware will have to be downloaded from https://github.com/meshtastic/firmware
+The "echolink" variant will have to be copied into the /variants/esp32s3 folder.
+When compiling the firmware using VSCode, select the "echolink" environment.

-The custom firmware used for the EchoLink and its hardware is provided.
-Instructions on how to compile and upload the Meashtastic firmware can be found on the official Meshtastic website https://meshtastic.org/docs/development/firmware/build/
+Detailed instructions on how to customize, compile, and upload the Meashtastic firmware can be found on the official Meshtastic website.  https://meshtastic.org/docs/development/firmware/build/

-Provided in the firmware folder is the latest Meshtastic firmware with the custom variant (echolink) already included.
-When compiling the firmware, use the environment "echolink".

 Once the firmware is uploaded to the Echolink device and powered ON, please refer to the Meshtastic open source project website for further details and instructions on how to pair and operate with a bluetooth enabled smartphone device.
 https://meshtastic.org/